Hybrid work is the future of work.

 Be prepared to explain your compensation philosophy and the “why” behind any changes in compensation to your hybrid workforce.
 Communicating this information provides clarity and transparency behind your decision-making, which can eliminate employee confusion and secure company-wide buy-in for your decisions.

-Look for data to inform your pay equity analysis, both externally and internally.
+Look for data both externally and internally to inform your pay equity analysis.

 Externally, it’s crucial to look at companies in your own industry for a truly apples-to-apples comparison, as compensation for the same role across sectors may vary.
 Research what others in your field pay employees by experience level, role, department, location, and company size.
 As you do so, be sure to consider total compensation: salary, total cash and equity, fringe benefits, etc.